 The purpose of a contra-asset account such as this is to reduce the book value of an asset to show the loss of value due to wear and tear.

 Companies buy assets such as buildings, furniture, machinery, etc., all of which lose their value with everyday use.
 This depreciation loss is to be accounted for in the books of accounts to show the most accurate picture of the financial statements of a business.

 Related Topic – What is Scrap Value of an Asset?

 Journal Entries related to Accumulated Depreciation

-In the above table, showing the accumulated depreciation schedule, the journal entries would be:
+In the above table, the journal entries would be:

-- A journal entry to be done annually to show the accumulated depreciation.
+- Journal entry to be done annually to show the accumulated depreciation.

 |To Accumulated Depreciation A/C||10,000|

 - After 5 years the machine’s scrap value is zero.
 To remove both the vehicle and its related depreciation from the company’s accounting records.